When Doubts and Dollar-signs Muffle Daydreams

 Where I am sitting tonight is two-weeks after an emergency brain operation that came out of nowhere.
-And in reflection, two weeks ago immediately post-op, I was dead, due to be reincarnated.
+And in reflection, two weeks ago upon regaining a conscious state post-op, I was dead, due to be reincarnated.
 I didn’t know about surgery, I just knew that I was waiting to be picked up by someone else and move forward into a new life with them as a partner.

-I keep reflecting and can just assure you very much I have no recollection of Tuesday, December 6th [editor’s note: I got dates wrong for the week this went down; I have the 5th listed over and over again.
-That was Monday.
-This edit is correcting things].
+I keep reflecting and can just assure you very much I have no recollection of Tuesday, December 6th [author’s note: I got dates wrong for the week this went down; my situation began on Monday, December 5; memory is weak if not nil on that date as well].
 One piece of news I found out was that I was ambulanced to Tampa General Hospital, and that memory actually surfaces (but not clearly).
 Truly, though, things did not clarify at all until I was in a supposed ICU area on Wednesday that was to be the centerpiece for reincarnation.
 As someone who has had many a surgery in the past and knows Intensive Care Units, this wasn’t one.
 This felt like the dorm at a college, minus the social interaction.
 This wasn’t a high-end facility either, it was a waiting area with TV promo video.

 Folks, does that seem random?
 It’s delusional, and that’s where I was for most of that week.
 It’s how far gone I was.
 Oh, and Wednesday I found out that I had died in a car accident with my parents.
 That’s what I remember.
 I’d find out I had nails in my head and such and didn’t know the extent of my injuries (or what really happened).
 I just was gone and in a process of becoming again.